 Daredevil, Season 2

-As of this writing, Daredevil is the only one of the Marvel Netflix series that has two seasons.
-I really enjoyed the realistic relationship progression between Matt and Karen, and Matt and Foggy in season two, and we also get to meet Matt’s ex-lover Elektra.
+I really enjoyed the realistic relationship progression between Matt and Karen, and Matt and Foggy, in season two of Daredevil.
+We also get to meet Matt’s ex-lover Elektra.
 Elektra’s a bad-ass in her own right and plays a crucial part in The Defenders.

 Season two of Daredevil is better than season one simply because of the addition of Frank Castle, aka The Punisher, played by Jon Bernthal.
 The Punisher is truly fantastic and if you don’t have time to watch all the Marvel Netflix series, I’d advising going right to The Punisher after Daredevil.
 The other series don’t contribute much to The Punisher’s story, so go ahead and skip them if you don’t have time.
 You can always go back.
 And The Punisher is so worth it.